 What Kind of Roses Should You Grow?

-Our love affair with roses often begins as young children, when we discover their lovely fragrance and how the gift of a single rose brings joy to the receiver.
+Our love affair with roses often begins as young children, when we discover their lovely fragrance and how the gift of a single one brings joy to the receiver.
 Watching the tightly wrapped petals of a rosebud slowly unfurl is always a pleasure to behold.

-While most people are familiar with the iconic hybrid tea and floribunda roses, there’s an ever-increasing variety of types available, including newer shrub roses, low-maintenance ground cover roses and the re-emergence of species, or wild, roses.
+While most people are familiar with the iconic hybrid tea and floribunda roses, there’s an ever-increasing variety of types available, including newer shrub, low-maintenance ground cover, and the re-emergence of species, or wild, roses.

 Bare-root roses: Plant in late autumn at leaf fall, and from late winter to early spring, before growth resumes.
 Avoid planting in the middle of winter when the ground is frozen.

-Containerised and container-grown roses: Plant all year round, provided the ground is neither frozen, nor very dry.
+Containerized and container-grown roses: Plant all year round, provided the ground is neither frozen, nor very dry.